 A 3PL can take care not only of storing your container but also providing the manpower to load/unload goods onto shelves, often doing it more efficiently than would be possible in-house.
 Some 3PLs let clients use their warehouse as a Goods In location, providing longer term storage for things like containers as well as cartons and pallets.

 What are the advantages of a 3PL?

 Advantages of a 3PL include:

-- Massive reduction in overheads – reduce the costs of running your own facility, with its associated energy costs, stamp duty, business rates, training and health and safety management.
+- Massive reduction in overheads: a 3PL reduces the costs of running an owned storage facility, with its associated energy costs, stamp duty, business rates, training and health and safety management.

 3PL for ecommerce

 The Covid-19 pandemic has created significant pressure on all ecommerce businesses to deliver quickly and reliably.
 Unsurprisingly, 3PL services are in high demand: according to a recent report, ecommerce companies are the leading consumers of 3PL services, accounting for nearly 53% of the global market.

 A 3PL can enable ecommerce firms to be more competitive through the ability to:

 - Offer international shipments, managing logistics on the road, by sea and air;